jevs242/snake/README.md

 ## Snake

-This project is a game/application developed using Unity.
+This project is a game developed using Unity.

 ## Quick Start